-Teach by example.
-Model your own best decision making skills where you children can watch and learn.
+Model your own best decision-making skills where you children can watch and learn.
 For example, if you are in the mall and want something but don't buy it, visit with them about your decision and why you chose not to buy.
 "I would love these golf clubs, but I know we need to pay for Sandy's braces right now.
 Maybe I can think about getting them after her braces are off."

-Start them off with a few options.
 When you are giving your children a choice, only give them a couple of options.
 "For dinner tomorrow night, would you rather have spaghetti or tacos?"
-Having some successful decisions where the choices are limited will help children develop confidence in their decision making skills.
+Having some successful decisions where the choices are limited will help children develop confidence in their decision-making skills.